ctdk/goiardi/docs/features/logging.rst

 Log levels
 ----------

-Log levels can be set in goiardi with either the ``log-level`` option in the configuration file, or with one to four -V flags on the command line.
-Log level options are "debug", "info", "warning", "error", and "critical".
+Log levels can be set in goiardi with either the ``log-level`` option in the configuration file, or with one to five -V flags on the command line.
+Log level options are "debug", "info", "warning", "error", "critical", and "fatal".
 More ``-V`` on the command line means more spewing into the log.